 Geothermal power - this uses heat within the Earth to generate electricity.
 This is easier where geothermal heat is more accessible, eg Iceland.
 There are few suitable locations so geothermal energy is rare in many countries.
 Ground source heat pumps are a similar idea, but they use the heat from the Sun that is stored within the surface of the Earth.

-Solar power - the UK government wants to increase the use of solar power by 2020.
-Solar panels can be fitted onto buildings or within fields.
+Solar power - Solar panels can be fitted onto buildings or within fields.
 They turn sunlight into electricity.
 New technology is making solar panels able to generate electricity on cloudy days, which would be good for the UK.